taimurworks98/taimurworks98/README.md

 - 👋 Hi, I’m @taimurworks98
-- 👀 I’m interested in MERN stack devolopment
+- 👀 I’m interested in Blockchain and Artificial Intelligence
-- 💞️ I’m looking to collaborate on MERN and React.js projects
+- 💞️ I’m looking to collaborate on Blockchain and Artificial Intelligence projects
 - 📫 How to reach me taimurworks1998@gmail.com

 <!---